 Here is our general homeschool routine when I work at home without our nanny.

 Some adjustments have been made to make being with the kids 24/7 more bearable.

 Note that typical activities like swim, soccer, piano, Chinese lessons, and play dates have all been suspended due to social distancing.

-However, normally, these are spread out throughout the week so that we are not rushing to so many places in one day.
+However, previously, these were spread out throughout the week so that we were not rushing to so many places in one day.

 Block 1: 8am-11am 早上 (Zǎoshang / MORNING)

 Our day has been starting later due to the recent daylight savings time.